CobaltApp/Cobalt/README.md

 ## WANT TO CONTRIBUTE?

-Grab an issue from [the backlog](https://github.com/BlueWallet/BlueWallet/projects/1), try to start or submit a PR, any doubts we will try to guide you.
-Contributors have a private telegram group, request access by email bluewallet@bluewallet.io
+Grab an issue from [the backlog](https://github.com/CobaltApp/Cobalt/projects/), try to start or submit a PR, any doubts we will try to guide you.
+Contributors have a private telegram group, request access by email help@cobaltapp.com

-## Translations

-We accept translations via [Transifex](https://www.transifex.com/bluewallet/bluewallet/)

-To participate you need to:
-1. Sign up to Transifex
-2. Find BlueWallet project
-3. Send join request
-4. After we accept your request you will be able to start translating!
-That's it!

-Please note the values in curly braces should not be translated.
-These are the names of the variables that will be inserted into the translated string.
-For example, the original string `"{number} of {total}"` in Russian will be `"{number} из {total}"`.

-Transifex automatically creates Pull Request when language reaches 100% translation.
-We also trigger this by hand before each release, so don't worry if you can't translate everything, every word counts.

 ## Q&A